How to Build an On-Demand Delivery App: Mobile & Web Applications

 First things first, we’d like to dispel the myth that on-demand delivery equals food delivery.

-Yes, food services are a part of the on-demand industry.
-But in fact, there are many more parts of the industry like transportation, healthcare, flowers & gifts, and so on.
+Yes, food services are a big part of the on-demand industry.
+However, there are many more parts to the industry like transportation, healthcare, flowers & gifts, etc.

 There are 3 business models you can use to make an on-demand app.